- Get Started

 - Contribution Guide

-The fee for a transaction is the number of operations the transaction contains multiplied by the base fee, which is 100 stroops (0.00001 XLM).
+Stellar transactions can contain anywhere from 1 to a defined limit of 100 operations.
+The fee for a given transaction is equal to the number of operations the transaction contains multiplied by the base fee for a given ledger.

 Stellar deducts the entire fee from the transaction’s source account, regardless of which accounts are involved in each operation or who signed the transaction.